-Usually when we hear the word “addiction,” the complimentary word that comes to mind is “drug.”
+Usually when we hear the word “addiction,” we think of drug addiction.

-While drug abuse is one of the most common addictions, there are others that cause people to experience severe difficulties during their lifetimes.
+While drug abuse is one of the most common addictions, there are others that cause people to experience severe difficulties.
 According to the National Center on Addiction and Substance Abuse (CASA), approximately 16% of the U.S. population ages 12 and over has a substance use problem.

 Substance addiction can include many different culprits, such as alcohol, illicit drugs, prescription drugs, over-the-counter medications, misused household chemicals/products, and nicotine.